HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="values"></a>How to check sensor values

-Gebruik USB pairing in Chrome om sensor waardes van de CPE in de browser weer te geven.
+Use USB pairing in Chrome to display sensor values from the CPE in the browser.

 ![usb](./images/usb.png)
 ![usb](./images/usb2.png)